the-red-feather/thesis/latex/sketchbook/thesis.md

     - 'just javascript & wasm'.
     - This shows that we are doing 'nothing special' in some sense.
 We are just using the existing infrastructure in a new way.

+# 2.3 Browser-based geo-computation
+- This is what we are essentially also researching
+- research topic in of itself.
+- (Source) sees this as a promising, cost-saving alternative to expensive cloud-computation alternatives
+- good Monetization setup: free to use, pay to make your code run quicker on our cloud services. (similar to notorious web games)

 # METHODOLOGY